NicMcPhee/NFM_personal_UMM_homepage/_courses/CSci3402_S16/syllabus.md

 with Algorithms & Computability (CSci 3501) and Software Design & Development (CSci 3601), forms the "center" of our major between Data Structures and the electives.
-It's here that we cover the basics of computing systems, including operating systems and networks.
-What are the sources of the difficulty that make it so difficult to work with these important systems, and how do we deal with that complexity?
+It's here that we cover the basics of computing systems, including operating systems and networks, with a particular emphasis on the sources of the complexity that can make it so difficult to work with these important systems, and ways to manage that complexity.

 This semester represents the second half of a major experiment, where we've split the CSci 3401 course into two parts: CSci 3402 (Concepts – this course) and